edborden/chat-api/README.md

+FullStack assesssment response by Ed Borden
-This document serves as a user guide for the Chat API.
+This document serves as a development guide for the app.
 See [Development Log](DEVLOG.md) for notes related to the assessment prompt and the development process.

 # Chat API